-- 5. Related and Competing: Are there any related and competing measures?
+5. Related and Competing: Are there any related and competing measures?
 If so, are any specifications that are not harmonized?
-Are there any additional steps needed for the measures to be harmonized? - No - all-cause readmissions measures and impacts should be discussed - No concerns - Yes, need to continue to monitor for adding additional measures and additional burden - Yes and they are harmonized to the extent possible - There are competing measures.
-Harmonization done to furthest extent - There are some potential competing measures.
-Specifically, the measure on Readmit after COPD exacerbation may well represent a pneumonia as a cause of COPD patient readmission.
+Are there any additional steps needed for the measures to be harmonized?

+- No - all-cause readmissions measures and impacts should be discussed - No concerns - Measure harmonized - Yes and they are harmonized to the extent possible - There are competing measures.
+Harmonization done to furthest extent - There are likely some redundancies between this model and others (e.g. Pneumonia readmit & Chronic Conditions readmit)